Temporal Scaling Law for Large Language Models: Introduction

-In this paper, we propose the novel concept of \textbf{Temporal Scaling Law} for Large Language Models.
+In this paper, we propose the novel concept of \textbf{Temporal Scaling Law} for LLMs.
 Specifically, we first try to model the test loss as a whole in a coarse-grained manner but find it to be not precise enough.
 Then we further break the test loss into the losses for tokens in different positions.
-And by careful investigation, we discovered that the losses on different token positions conform to a dynamic hyperbolic-law across different training steps.
+By carefully investigating multiple functions, we discovered that utilizing dynamic hyperbolic-law accurately portrays the pattern of losses on different token positions across different training steps.
 We further examine the evolution of the curve parameters for the dynamic hyperbolic-law and identify their temporal patterns.
-We term this phenomenon as the temporal scaling law, i.e., \textit{how the test loss of an LLM evolve as the training steps scale up}.
+We term this phenomenon as the temporal scaling law, i.e., \textit{how the test loss of an LLM evolves as the training steps scale up}.
 Our temporal scaling law accurately predicts the subsequent test losses using the data from an early training period.
 Prediction results on both the in-distribution (ID) and the out-of-distribution (OOD) validation datasets show that our methodology significantly improves over baseline approaches.

+Our temporal scaling law has broad practical applications for LLM pretraining.
+In this paper, we provide two use cases as examples: